bnlconsulting/fabric-starter/README.md

 ```bash
 export COUCHDB_USER=admin COUCHDB_PASSWORD=MyComplexPass2018!
 ```
 This must be performed on all peer hosts.
-NOTE: The `network.sh` script will exit if these rae not set.
+NOTE: The `network.sh` script will exit if these are not set.

 The setup process takes several steps whose order is important.